Ray Barbee

-Ray Barbee (born October 5, 1971) is an American skateboarder, photographer, and musician from San Jose, California.
+Ray Barbee (born October 5, 1971) is an American skateboarder and musician from San Jose, California.

 Skateboarding

 Barbee was one of the first skateboarders to bring freestyle/flatland tricks to street, technical ollie combinations and numerous no comply variations.
 He is best known for his no complys and fluid style.

 Barbee appeared in the Powell Peralta videos Public Domain, Ban This and Propaganda.
 Barbee also appears in the video games Skate 2 and Skate 3 as a playable skater.

 In 1987, when Barbee was 15 years old, he was introduced in the New AMs section of the Bones Brigade Intelligence Report, which included a photo of Barbee performing a handrail boardslide on a "ripper deck and street bones."

 In 1991, Barbee left Powell Peralta for The Firm Skateboards (now defunct), headed by another Powell veteran, Lance Mountain.

 Barbee has a signature shoe with Vans.
 His other sponsors are Independent Truck Company, and WeSC.

 Barbee is also known as a photographer and takes pictures with analog cameras such as a Leica M6.